Serena1432/nobihaza-guides/android/troubleshooting.en.md

 Some people say that this error often occurs on Xiaomi phones, but I don't yet know how to completely fix it.

+I don't really know.
+My Xiaomi phone with HyperOS 2.0.10 never gets this error.
+And it seems like this error is also rare.

 * Try downloading and extracting the game again.

 * Try downloading and installing the latest JoiPlay and RPG Maker Plugin for JoiPlay version.